 View the live gold spot price per troy ounce, gram, and kilogram.
 You can also see the 24-hour price trend for each weight.
-Below, you'll find a full, interactive gold price chart with historical pricing, and also view our popular gold bullion product categories.
+Below, you'll find an interactive live gold price chart with historical pricing as well as various historic long term gold price charts.

 Gold Prices Today and What Investors Must Know

 Not only do we provide the live gold spot price, but we also offer a full 24-hour price chart to help make faster investment decisions.
 You can also make use of our interactive gold price chart, as well as view many of the various gold bullion choices we both actively sell and buy.